Ebiroll/qemu_esp32/README.md

     gcc ../../toflash-cmake.c -o qemu_flash

 ## Update May 2020
-Espressifs implementation is a bit to slow but more accurate.
+Espressifs implementation is a bit more accurate but a bit slow on my old computer.
 They have also released a useable rom file.
+If you want to run gdb I recommend the gdb version from the bin directory here.
-This shows a way of how to have this version in parallell.
+This shows a way of how I compile the espressif version in parallell.
-Unless yoou have a really fast computer I do not recomend this version as it is way too slow.
-And debugging does not work so well.
-To build a parallell qeum_espressif qemu binary with espressifs implementation.
+To build a parallell qeum_espressif qemu binary with espressifs implementation do:
 ```
 cd
 git clone https://github.com/Ebiroll/qemu-xtensa-esp32 -b  esp-develop esp-develop